merlinrabens/nstats/README.md

 # nstats
 Neighbor Health Stats - an IOTA Extension Interface

-This IRI extension (IXI) provides a mechanism for continuously fetching the neighbor's health statistics from of your [IRI](https://github.com/iotaledger/iri) node.
+This IRI extension (IXI) provides a mechanism for continuously checking health of your [IRI](https://github.com/iotaledger/iri) node's neighbors.

 ## What it Does
-The extension fetches every 3 seconds the no. of transactions that are mutually exchanged between our node and a particular neighbor node.
-From all values of the last 5 minutes a simple moving average (SMA) get's calculated and displayed when the API call get's triggered.
+The extension fetches every 3 seconds the no. of transactions that are mutually exchanged between your node and all of your neighbors.
+When a particular neighbor sends not enough transactions anymore (e.g. due to an outage or a network problem), his average transaction rate will fall below a configurable threshold which triggers the automatic removal of this particular neighbor.
+The removal will remain until the next restart of your IRI node.

 ## Setup
 1. Create subfolder `nstats` in your `ixi` folder.